Upcoming U.S. Supreme Court cases could curb colleges’ use of affirmative action - NewsBreak

 In an amicus brief to the Supreme Court in 2015, the state of California said that as a result of its affirmative action ban, the University of California has struggled to attain a level of racial diversity on its campuses that reflects the state.
 Vice President Kamala Harris, then the attorney general for the state, led the brief.

-The post Upcoming U.S. Supreme Court cases could curb colleges’ use of affirmative action appeared first on Wisconsin Examiner .
+The post Upcoming U.S. Supreme Court cases could curb colleges’ use of affirmative action appeared first on Iowa Capital Dispatch .